rascal999/git-my-repos/README.md

 git-my-repos
 ============

-Clone/pull all of my repos with one command
+Clone/pull all of my repos with one command (NOT WORKING)